ElisabethSchramm/bash/README.md

 # Small bash scripts for personal use

-The small scripts were designed to process videos according to the specified requirements.
+The small scripts were designed to process videos according to the specified requirements, a few years ago.

 They also served as a way to learn the basics of Bash scripting.
 They are without any graphical user interface.